sikaeducation/curriculum/courses/201/standards/build-websites/topics/css-layout-1/README.md

 # CSS: Layout 1

-## Why

-CSS is often misunderstood, even by expert developers.
-High-level layout in CSS is usually where the misunderstanding starts.
-Getting this part right is key to understanding CSS as a whole.
+CSS is often misunderstood, even by otherwise expert developers.
+High-level layout in CSS is usually where the misunderstanding starts, and getting this part right is key to understanding CSS as a whole.
+It's common to see developers try torture their layouts into shape with something like this:

-## Example

-It's common to see people try to torture their layout into shape with something like this:

 ```css
 ```